IC Markets Offers The Lowest Spreads

 2) True ECN Account

-With a commission of $3.50 per lot, this ECN forex broker account has the lowest spreads of the MT4 or MT5 forex trading platform.
+With fixed commissions of $3.50 per lot, this ECN forex broker account has the lowest spreads of the MT4 or MT5 forex trading platform.
+IC Markets offer zero spreads for selected currency pairs.
 As shown below these are less than half the spreads of the standard account.

 3) cTrader Account